Colposcopy and Cervical BiopsySkip to the navigation

 After the test

 If you have a biopsy, your vagina may feel sore for a day or two.
 Some vaginal bleeding or discharge is normal for up to a week after the biopsy.
 The discharge may be dark-colored.
 You can use a sanitary pad for the bleeding.
 Do not douche, have sex, or use tampons for 1 week.
 This will allow time for your cervix to heal.
 Do not exercise for 1 day after your colposcopy.

 Follow any instructions your doctor gave you.
 Call your doctor if you have:

 - Heavy vaginal bleeding.
 (This means more than a normal menstrual period).

 - Bad-smelling vaginal discharge.

-Your doctor will talk to you about what he or she sees at the time of the colposcopy.
+Your doctor will talk to you about what he or she sees at the time of the test.
 Lab results from a biopsy may take several days or more.

 The vinegar or iodine does not show any areas of abnormal tissue.
 The vagina and cervix look normal.